Optimization problem#

 • the relative volume change is not too large : avoid drastic shape variations within one iteration

-• no deconnection between dirichlet and Neumann zones : avoid meaningless physical problem
+• no deconnection between specific zones (such as boundary conditions zones associated to Dirichlet and Neumann) : avoid meaningless physical problem

-• neumann zone not in the void phase : avoid meaningless physical problem
+• boundary zones in the void phase : avoid meaningless physical problem

 1